RefurbishedCommodore/Commodore64/Assy 250407/Artwork 251137 REV B/Ser.No. 511652/README.md

 ## Checking the voltages

-Voltages are measured before - and after - refurbishment.
-This is to make sure that all voltages are within acceptable levels.
-This table is updated after refurbishment is completed.
-All voltages are measured according to the article Checking C64 voltages [(HOWTO-Checking the Commodore 64 voltages)](https://refurbished-commodore.com/checking-c64-voltages).
+Voltages are measured before—and after—refurbishment.
+This is to ensure that all voltages are within acceptable levels.
+The table is updated after the refurbishment is completed.
+All voltages are measured according to the article Checking C64 Voltages [(HOWTO-Checking the Commodore 64 voltages)](https://refurbished-commodore.com/checking-c64-voltages).

-As seen in the table below all voltages are within acceptable levels.
+As seen in the table below, all voltages are within acceptable levels.

 <div align="center">